 Your modem router comes with preset WPA2 or WPA security.
-The password that you enter to connect to your network is unique to your modem router and is on the label.
-NETGEAR recommends that you use the preset security, but you can change the settings.
+The password that you enter to connect to your network is unique to your modem router and is on the modem router label.
+NETGEAR recommends that you use the preset security, but you can change them.
 NETGEAR recommends that you do not disable security.